RazTheGoon/Kingdom1/ReadMe.md

 I had a great time with this exercise.
 It was a good way to get some practice with linux privlige escalation exploits that I dont often get.
 Most of my experience with linux priv esc comes in the form of exploiting cronjobs or suid permissions.
 So, needless to say this was a welcome change of pace for me.

 Any questions?
-Feel free to contact me via email: jwautry93@gmail.com you can also reach out to me on linkedin.
+Feel free to contact me via email: jwautry93@gmail.com you can also reach out to me on my [LinkedIn](https://www.linkedin.com/in/jwautry/)

+More write-ups will be coming in the future, so make sure to keep a look out for those.
+I have 2 more boxes to chronicle in this series and loads more projects to take on after that.

 **Thanks for reading!**